SOTA-RAG Series

 Our indexer deconstructs various input data items into separate components.
 For example, a Wikipedia page is deconstructed into text, web, images and tables.
 In our system, we need to keep track of the origin of each element as well as keep track of relevant metadata and dataset versions.

 All this relational data is stored in Cloudflare’s D1 service.
-The fast responses across multiple tables and strong consistency of D1 is a natural match for metadata.
+The fast responses across multiple tables and strong consistency of D1 is a natural match for metadata in RAG systems that need to access and retrieve context quickly.

 LLMs are text-based models and as such text data is one of the most important data types in our application.
-Every single input data is ultimately converted into text either during indexing or during the retrieval step.
+Every single input data is ultimately converted into text either during indexing or during the retrieval step, requiring robust full text indexes.

-We provide our retriever with various ways to find the most relevant data including a vector search as detailed above.
-Additionally, text search through Typesense allows the retriever to search based on topics.
-The indexer extracts topics based on each text chunks and stores this data in Typesense.
+We provide our retriever with various ways to find the most relevant information including a vector search as detailed above.
+Additionally, full text search through Typesense allows the retriever to search based on topics.
+The indexer extracts topics based on each text chunks and stores this data in Typesense, enabling fast and accurate question answering capabilities.

-All previous data sources allow the retriever to find data that is directly related to the input query of the user i.e. topic search, cosine similarity etc. Whilst a good start, by just retrieving directly related text chunks we likely are missing a lot of relevant context.
+All previous data sources allow the retriever to find data that is directly related to the input query of the user i.e. topic search, cosine similarity etc. Whilst a good start, by just retrieving directly related text chunks we likely are missing a lot of relevant context that could help generate nuanced responses.

 We can solve this by mapping and retrieving data by looking at the relationships between the text chunks or more specifically by looking at the relationships of the entities mentioned in the text chunks.

 For example, imagine we have an input query related to George Washington.
 Most data retrieval techniques will only find text chunks directly related to George Washington (or other input query data).
 However, in doing so we might be ignoring relevant input data such as information about his wife, place of birth and anything else that has a relationship to George Washington.
 We can capture this information by representing the relationship between entities (George Washington) and the data (text chunks).
 This allows us to cast a much wider net of potentially interesting data (more on how we do this in the next blog post).
-Simply said we can retrieve text chunks that either have a direct or indirect relationship to George Washington.
+Simply said we can retrieve text chunks that either have a direct or indirect relationship to George Washington, providing the most pertinent information for machine learning models to use.

 George Washington -> President of the United States -> Joe Biden.